tullinge-prog1/color-web/README.md

 ## Your mission
-Update `index.js` so that the webpage asks the user for a color when it loads, and then sets the text and color accordingly
+Update `index.js` so that the webpage asks the user for a color when it loads, and then sets the text and color of the headline accordingly

 ## When you are done
 Take a few minutes and experiment, can you change something else?
 Maybe change another CSS property?
 Or add another DOM-element?